 The cheesecake is super light, with just the right mix of cheese and egg, plus a sneaky layer of raisins at the bottom.

 Watching them bake it fresh, then seeing the staff stamp the cake while it jiggles, was so fun!
-The wait was about 45 minutes, but honestly, it was worth every second for a slice straight from the oven.

 A Japanese baker at Rikuro’s shop branding freshly baked fluffy cheesecakes with a hot iron stamp.